 Second, the pill has the potential to affect your sex drive.
 Although rare, it’s possible for you to experience a decrease or an increase in your level of interest in sex after you start to take the birth control pill.

 There are also practical disadvantages to the pill.
 In order for it to be as effective as possible at preventing pregnancy, you’ll need to take it at roughly the same time daily.
-This can be difficult or impractical if your job requires you to work on a shift-based schedule.
+This can be difficult or impractical for many women, for instance, if your job requires you to work on a shift-based schedule or, if like most of us, you’re just plain busy.

-While the pill will protect you from pregnancy if you use it properly, it won’t protect you from the risk of catching an STD.
-This means you’ll need to use condoms or a different barrier method of birth control if you’re not sure about your partner’s STD status.
+While the pill will help prevent you from pregnancy if you use it properly, it won’t protect you from the risk of catching an STI.
+This means you’ll need to use condoms (or just abstain altogether) if you’re not sure about your partner’s STI status.

 The IUD is a small device that’s fitted inside your uterus.
 It prevents pregnancy by stopping your partner’s sperm from coming into contact with an egg.
 IUDs can be copper or hormonal, both of which work effectively to prevent pregnancy.